Feral (book): Synopsis

 Monbiot addresses readers who feel the urge for a wilder life and encourages them to challenge their perception of humankind’s place in the world, the world's ecosystems, and the interaction between humankind and nature.
 While also referencing his own experiences exploring the Welsh coastline and mountains, Monbiot looks at rewilding projects around the world, and pays particular attention to the scope for rewilding in the United Kingdom.
 He argues that overgrazing is a problem in the British uplands and calls for sheep numbers to be reduced so that areas can be rewilded.
 The author looks at the phenomenon of British big cats, supposed sightings which in his view reflect human origins in a wilder landscape.
 The author discusses the risks and benefits of reintroducing several species to the UK, including beavers, wolves and lynx, arguing that some recently extinct megafauna being reintroduced could provide ecosystem and economic benefits.

 After initial chapters that serve as an introduction to the author’s personal and academic interest in the subject matter, the content takes the form of case studies.
 According to the author, case studies relating successful rewilding projects around the world (Scotland, Wales, North America) serve to provide examples of good practice and offer the reader hope (that rewilding is indeed possible).
 In chapter 11, “The Beast Within (or how not to rewild)”, case studies of rewilding in Slovenia, Croatia, Eastern Poland and the Americas that occurred as result of political tyranny, civil war, genocide and tyranny serve as cautionary tales.
 The author strongly believes that rewilding must not be an opposition to the people who live on and benefit from the land but must be done with their consent and active engagement.
 Monbiot is critical of the current state of conservation in the United Kingdom and advocates for sea rewilding and expansion of marine reserves.

 Reception

-Monbiot's book received criticism from organisations representing farmers, such as the Farmers' Union of Wales who objected to the book's characterisation of sheep farming as environmentally damaging and the Welsh Uplands as a "slow-burning ecological disaster".
-On the other hand, the book received favourable reviews, including in publications normally hostile to Monbiot's work, such as The Spectator and The Daily Telegraph.
+The book received favourable reviews, including in publications normally hostile to Monbiot's work, such as The Spectator and The Daily Telegraph.
 Many reviewers were impressed by the lyrical nature of the book's prose style.
 According to the New Statesmans reviewer "something about the charm and persistence of Monbiot’s argument has the hypnotic effect of a stoat beguiling a hapless rabbit".
+Some organisations representing farmers, such as the Farmers' Union of Wales objected to the book's characterisation of sheep farming as environmentally damaging and the Welsh Uplands as a "slow-burning ecological disaster".